Family Resources Survey: release strategy

 Family Resources Survey (FRS) sample size

 The fieldwork target for 2024 to 2025 is for an achieved sample of 20,000 households.
 Recruitment and retention of sufficient interviewers, across organisations, but particularly at ONS, has continued to be challenging.
-Consequently, we expect a final achieved sample for 2024 to 2025 of 16,000 households.
+The final achieved sample for 2024 to 2025 is 16,200 households.

 Transformative use of DWP administrative data

-Instead, benefit records will be added to the FRS dataset for those who have not reported that they are in receipt, but for whom there is a linked state benefit record in administrative data.
+This is a change to the current approach.
+In addition to improving accuracy of the FRS dataset by using administrative records, to edit benefit amounts where the respondent has said that they receive state benefits, we will also investigate those who have not reported that they are in receipt.
+Benefit records will be added to the FRS dataset where there is a linked state benefit record in administrative data.
 As such, this will substantially reduce the underreporting of benefits that is currently seen in the FRS data.

 Revised grossing factors for 2024 to 2025

-introduce new control totals for the main DWP benefits to ensure we are better accounting for benefit receipt across the population
+This will include the incorporation of new control totals for the main DWP benefits, as planned, to ensure that we are better accounting for benefit receipt across the population.
+These changes will affect all FRS-based statistics.

 Savings and investment bands